iron-security/infrastructure/README.md

 This repository contains the [Terraform](https://www.terraform.io/) configuration that steers the infrastructure that is used to run the IRON platform.

+## Authentication

+For [Cloudflare](https://cloudflare.com/) and [GitHub](https://github.com/), we rely on scoped authentication tokens as a GitHub Action secret.

+For Google Cloud, we rely on identity federation by using the [Google Auth GitHub Action](https://github.com/google-github-actions/auth#setup) which scopes a Google Cloud service account to this repository nicely.

 ## Usage

 ```shell